reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 26. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
 27. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 15 upvotes, $0
 28. [Stored XSS via "my recent queries" selector in NRQL dashboard builder](https://hackerone.com/reports/626082) to New Relic - 14 upvotes, $2500
-29. [[NR Synthetics] Restricted User can add/modify alert conditions on monitors without any synthetics privileges ](https://hackerone.com/reports/334143) to New Relic - 14 upvotes, $750
+29. [[NR Synthetics] (IDOR) Ability to see full name associated with other New Relic accounts through workaround of #255894](https://hackerone.com/reports/267636) to New Relic - 14 upvotes, $1500
-30. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
+30. [[NR Synthetics] Restricted User can add/modify alert conditions on monitors without any synthetics privileges ](https://hackerone.com/reports/334143) to New Relic - 14 upvotes, $750
-31. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500
+31. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
-32. [[NR Synthetics] (IDOR) Ability to see full name associated with other New Relic accounts through workaround of #255894](https://hackerone.com/reports/267636) to New Relic - 13 upvotes, $1500
+32. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500
 33. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 13 upvotes, $1000
 34. [GET request to accounts.json on support site leaks the root account license key and the browser license key to a restricted user](https://hackerone.com/reports/479135) to New Relic - 13 upvotes, $750
 35. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0